Today, on this Labor Day, I’d like to reflect on the personal meaning labor has for my family.

-The era of Big Steel, of course, eventually came to an end in Western Pennsylvania, and the era of collective bargaining is now threatened by the Janus v.
+By 1982 the era of Big Steel had largely come to an end in Western Pennsylvania, and the era of collective bargaining is now threatened by the Janus v.
 AFSCME decision.
 But thousands of workers around the nation continue to work today under contracts that guarantee them benefits and a livable wage, negotiated in good faith by labor and management.

 The National Labor Relations Act also remains the law of the land, which is why the “reason for the season” is so critical to remember today, on Labor Day, first celebrated as a federal holiday in 1894.

 I hope you and your family enjoy your time together on this day enabled by the labor movement.

 And if you’re ever along the Ohio River in Midland, Pennsylvania, the Bert Hough building that served as the union hall for USW Local 1212 still stands at 617 Midland Ave., now the site of a Pennsylvania Cyber school after Local 1212 moved to new offices in 2010.

 For more on my grandfather’s professional soccer career, war experience, and political engagement prior to his emigration to the United States, please visit this extraordinary article published by The Thistle Archive, a organization of Glasgow-area researchers, writers, commentators, and fans of Partick Thistle Football Club (FC) committed to preserving its history and legacy.
 My sister and I are deeply indebted to the incredible wealth of historical information The Thistle Archive has provided our family with this lovingly-researched article.
 Thank you. #WeAreThistle